ProgerXP/Notepad2e/README.md

 > available in IDEs or more complex editors like Notepad++. <br>
 > It's just 1 EXE file and (optionally) 1 INI file.

-Some folks use it to replace the standard `Notepad.exe` of Windows (more below).
-It knows about permissions and will use user-specific INI file if it cannot write INI in the EXE's directory.
+Some folks use it to replace the standard `Notepad.exe` of Windows.

 **License:** *Notepad2* uses 3-clause BSD license. *Notepad 2e* follows the same license.

 ## Replacing Windows (XP/7/10) Notepad
 One obvious way is to overwrite all `Notepad.exe`s inside Windows directory.
-However, this irritates SFC and may not persist across OS updates. #157
+However, this irritates SFC and may not persist across OS updates.

 A better way is using `Image File Execution Options`, originally explained [here](http://www.flos-freeware.ch/doc/notepad2-Replacement.html).
-In short:
+In short: #157

 1. Place `Notepad2e.exe` somewhere. `Program Files (x86)\Notepad2e\` directory is a good place.
 2. Import this registry key: